AICC/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">ID</th><td>http://adlnet.gov/expapi/verbs/launched</td></tr>
 <tr><th align="left">Description</th><td>This verb indicates that the AU was launched by the LMS.</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>None</td></tr>
 <tr><th align="left" nowrap>LMS Obligations</th><td>The LMS MUST use this verb in a statement recorded in the LRS before launching an AU.
-(See Statement API, Section 10) The LMS MUST NOT issue multiple "launched" statements for the same AU within a given AU session.</td></tr>
+(See Statement API, Section 10.0 xAPI State Data Model) The LMS MUST NOT issue multiple "launched" statements for the same AU within a given AU session.</td></tr>
 <tr><th align="left">Usage</th><td>A "launched" statement is used to indicate that the LMS has launched the AU. </td></tr>
 </table>